 The history of Middle Earth is a long, complex tale full of deeds both good and evil.
 It would be impossible to do justice to such an epic story in these few pages.
-We will attempt to summarize.
-However, if you are interested in learning more about Middle Earth, its people, and the story of the Ring, see the last page of this manual for a list of Professor Tolkien's works.
+We will attempt to summarise.
+However, if you are interested in learning more about Middle Earth, its people, and the story of the Ring, see the endnotes of this appendix for a list of Professor Tolkien's works.